svelte-add/svelte-add/projects/svelte-add/README.md

 ## 🌱 Support for Sapper

-Sapper is a legacy project, so `svelte-add` will (probably) never support it.
+Sapper is no longer maintained.
+Use SvelteKit (see the "Creating a SvelteKit app with integrations" section).

 ## 🏔 Support for Snowpack

-Snowpack is a very similar project to Vite, so we recommend using Vite if possible (see the "Creating a Vite app with integrations" section).
-If you can help `svelte-add` support Snowpack, [create an issue to talk about it](https://github.com/svelte-add/svelte-add/issues).
+Snowpack is no longer actively maintained, so we recommend using Vite if possible (see the "Creating a Vite-powered Svelte app with integrations" section).

-## 🌐 Support for Svelte with webpack or Rollup
+## 🌐 Support for webpack or Rollup

-I personally expect that almost everyone can transition away from these traditional bundlers to Vite without loss of functionality, so there is no planned support for webpack- or Rollup-powered Svelte apps.
-See the "Creating a Vite app with integrations" section for the recommended approach.
+There is no planned support for webpack- or Rollup-powered Svelte apps because Vite supersedes them.
+See the "Creating a Vite-powered Svelte app with integrations" section for the recommended approach.

 ## 🎁 Contributing